Get the tips on how to apply, what to expect in the evaluation process and what to remember if you are invited to a job interview.

 - Tailor-made: When creating your CV, it is imperative to present your experiences so that the reader understands your potential and transferable skills.

 Keep in mind that you have liberty to decide how to present yourself, and around the world there are different expectations and traditions when it comes to CVs.

 A successful application

-Your application should be as genuine and credible as possible.
-We value transparency and trustworthiness.
-If you can show specific examples of your talents by linking skills with real life experience, you will really stand out from the crowd!
+Your application should be as genuine and credible as possible – securing trustworthiness.
+On the other hand – if you can prove being e.g. analytical or have high work capacity by linking skills with real life experience, you can really stand out from the crowd!